bsmahi/springframework-course/coursemodule2/DependencyInjection.md

 In Spring, setter-based injection is a type of dependency injection where dependencies are injected into a class using setter methods.
 This is achieved by annotating the setter methods with appropriate annotations.
 Here's an example to illustrate setter-based injection in Spring using annotations:

+Here are the steps to get the `setter-based injection` working.

-## 3.1 Create the `dependencyinjection` based folder within the `learn-spring` project and create sub folder `setterbased`
+## 3.1 Create sub folder called `setterbased` inside `dependencyinjection` folder
-> com.springcourse.learnspring.dependencyinjection
+> com.springcourse.learnspring.dependencyinjection.setterbased

 Suppose we have two classes, `UserService` and `EmailService`, where `UserService` depends on `EmailService` to send notifications.
 We want to utilize Dependency Injection to inject the `EmailService` dependency into the `UserService` class.